Living well means different things to different people

-The Joint & Spine Center is located on the 5th floor of VMC’s new South Tower and provides a spacious and tranquil space for patients to recover following joint replacement, orthopedic surgery and spine surgery.
+The Joint & Spine Center is located on the 7th floor of VMC’s South Tower and provides a spacious and tranquil space for patients to recover following joint replacement, orthopedic surgery and spine surgery.
 Patients receive care by experienced staff and an alliance of neurologic and orthopedic surgeons.

 At The Joint & Spine Center, we have a dedicated, skilled staff passionate about providing the best care possible to patients.
 It’s a team approach with incredible collaboration.
 Our surgeons, nurses and therapists follow best practices, which means that everyone is constantly bringing new learning back to the team.
 We continually strive to elevate our care.

 We understand the importance of education.
 Patients receive educational materials and ample opportunity to ask questions.
-At our pre-surgery orientation, patients learn about their planned surgical procedure, what to expect before and after surgery, what to bring to the hospital, rehabilitation tips, how caregivers can help, and more.
+Our pre-surgery orientation video helps patients learn about their planned surgical procedure, what to expect before and after surgery, what to bring to the hospital, rehabilitation tips, how caregivers can help, and more.

 About The Joint Center